 A military garrison was assigned to the village to defend the valleys of Pettino and Spina.
 With the Castle of Campello and that of the Acera, it became part, in all respects, of the defense system of the Contado di Spoleto.
 In 1480, Spoleto decreed the annexation of the Villa di Silvignano to the Castello di Poreta which paid 100 florins for it.

-In the village there are a beautiful shrine with frescoes from the second half of the XIV C., attributed to the Master of Fossa, and an interesting Romanesque church with important remains of the XII C. and a beautiful portal.
+In the village there is an interesting Romanesque church dedicated to San Giovanni Evangelista with remains of the XII century and a beautiful portal.

 The most interesting element of Silvignano remains a precious votive aedicule with frescoes from the second half of the 14th century depicting a Madonna on the throne, with San Giovanni Battista and San Giovanni Evangelista, with San Giacomo and Sant'Antonio Abate and above the Agnus Gods, attributed to the Maestro del Dittico Cini .
 The chapel is part of a circuit of newsstands on the Via della Spina placed at road junctions, painted by the master painters of Giotto's factory in the Basilica of Assisi, who thus thanked the hospitality received during the journey to Abruzzo or the Marche .
 The little chapels had the function of guaranteeing protection to anyone who started traveling by leaving the safer walls of the village.